endymion1818/deliciousreverie-2023/src/pages/posts/react-data-fetching-typerror-object-is-not-a-function.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: "React: data fetching results in type error: object is not a function - Delicious Reverie"
+title: "React: data fetching results in type error: object is not a function"
 description: "Sometimes I get frustrated with React, there can still sometimes be obscure errors that are a result of it's component lifecycle methods.
 But at least it means I can tell you about how to avoid them ..."
-categories:
+tags: javascript, react
 datePublished: 2021-07-12
 ---
 Sometimes I get frustrated with React, there can still sometimes be obscure errors that are a result of it's component lifecycle methods.
 But at least it means I can tell you about how to avoid them ...